Graduation Initiative 2025

 In March 2010 members of the University community were invited to apply for Federal stimulus funds for one-time projects that would enhance graduation rates.

-Our mid-year retention and graduation profile prepared by the Office of Planning and Institutional Research is available here.
+An August 2013 mid-year retention and graduation profile prepared by the Office of Planning and Institutional Research is available here.